Nitsh-sha/voice-assistant/README.md

 # voice-assistant

+Getting Started with voice assisstant -

+1. Data Key - master key to generate field encryption/decryption keys

+   1. Run localkey.py
+   2. It will create master-key.txt

+For the first time -
+   1. Run make_data_key.py
+   2. Copy the console output to the clipboard
+   3. In SecureConnection.py, uncomment the line 35 and put the key there and comment the line 38

+Later on -
+   1. Comment the line 35 and uncomment the line 38

+2. VoiceIt2

+   1. Put your api key and token in line 4 and 5 in VoiceAuth.py
+   2. Write a phrase which will be used for registration and verification in line 9

+3. Atlas Connection String -

+   1. Place your atlas connection string at line 3 in Database.py and at line 12 in SecureConnection.py

+4. Run schema.py

+Command to run tests -

+   Change directory to your src directory
+   1.$pytest

+   To generate a report
+   1.$pytest --html=report.html
 voice assistant based on Python language that protects your privacy

 Connection: Connect with VoiceIt.io API for a wake word and identity verification via voice verification.